 What are the ARIA roles & accessible names for HTML Elements?

-2. An ARIA accessible name, which can and should be a human-readable piece of text such as Your Name, not an html id like your-name.
+2. The ARIA accessible name, which can and should be a human-readable piece of text such as Your Name, not an html id like your-name.

 test('Example role and accessible names', ()=>{